CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 This page covers different problems related to launching Rockstar Games owned in Epic.

-## Rockstar Launcher opens with the option to buy the game
+## Rockstar Launcher opens showing the option to buy the game / Says the game is not owned

 Since the latest update of the Rockstar launcher, these steps are needed to run games like GTAV or RDR2: